DessimozLab/FastOMA/README.md

 ## Change log
+- Update  v0.3.4: Fixing a bug in marker gene groups extraction.
+Before, more than one gene per species were possible
+- Update  v0.3.3: improvements for nextflow (selection of alternative versions) and updates on readme
 - Update  v0.3.1: spliting HOG and sampling
 - Update  v0.1.6: adding dynamic resources, additional and improved output
 - Update  v0.1.5: docker, add help, clean nextflow